mte-iisc/materials-iisc/_pages/endowments.md

 ### Dr. Karra Narasimha Murthy Medal
 Sri.
 K.V.Subba Rao, gave a donation of Rs.1,00,000/- in November 2002 and desired that an Annual Award be instituted in the name of his brother Dr.Karra Narasimha Murthy who was a student of BE, ME and Ph.D. in the department of Materials Engineering during 1964-72 and also a faculty member in the department up to May 1974.
-Accordingly, the Institute considered the request and a Karra Narasimha Murthy Memorial Medal was instituted.
+Accordingly, the Institute considered the request and a <b>Karra Narasimha Murthy Memorial Medal</b> was instituted.
 This medal will be awarded to the student for best M.Sc.(Engg) thesis.

 <b>List of Awardees:</b>
 <table>